ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/managing-jobs-ediscovery20.md

 description: ""
 ---

-# Manage jobs in Advanced eDiscovery (Preview)
+# Manage jobs in Advanced eDiscovery

-Here's a list of the jobs (which are typically long-running processes) that are tracked on the **Jobs** tab of a case in Advanced eDiscovery (Preview).
+Here's a list of the jobs (which are typically long-running processes) that are tracked on the **Jobs** tab of a case in Advanced eDiscovery.
 These jobs are triggered by user actions when using and managing cases.

 | Job type           | Description     |
 | :----------------- | :----------     |